 Public service residence allowance

-The residence allowance was introduced in the public service to take into account variations in the cost of living according to geographical areas.
+The purpose of the residence allowance is to compensate for disparities in the cost of living in different geographical areas.

 • Area 1: 3%